MikeZ2001/MikeZ2001/README.md

 The app is being developed with my team composed of 3 developers, and 1 designer.
 I was one of the developers of the team and I also followed the design process.
 We asked ourselves, how to make a fun game and so with our creativity,  we created our product.

-Framework used:  UIKit, SpriteKit , GameKit, GameplayKit, AVFoundation
+The Framework used:  UIKit, SpriteKit , GameKit, GameplayKit, AVFoundation

 Try it on the AppStore: https://apps.apple.com/it/app/veggies-attack/id6446289776?l=en